-See below for when and how to use “To Whom It May Concern,” and for examples of alternative salutations to use when writing letters.
+Here is when and how to use “To Whom It May Concern,” as well as examples of alternative salutations to use when writing letters.

-Ideally, you will find the name of the specific person to whom you are writing.
-For example, if you are writing a cover letter, and do not know the name of the employer or hiring manager, do your best to find out.
+Ideally, you will try to ascertain the name of the specific person to whom you are writing.
+For example, if you are writing a cover letter for a job application and do not know the name of the employer or hiring manager, do your best to find out.

 Another option is to call the office and ask the administrative assistant for advice.
 For example, you might explain that you are applying for a job and would like to know the name of the hiring manager.

-If you take all of these steps, and still do not know the name of the person you are contacting, you can use “To Whom It May Concern” or an alternative generic greeting.
+If you take all of these steps and still do not know the name of the person you are contacting, you can use “To Whom It May Concern” or an alternative generic greeting.

 When to Use “To Whom It May Concern”

 When should you use the term?
-It can be used at the beginning of a letter, email, or other form of communication when you are unsure of who exactly will be reading it.
+It can be used at the beginning of a letter, email, or other forms of communication when you are unsure of who will be reading it.

-This might happen at a number of points in your job search.
-For example, you might be sending a cover letter, letter of recommendation, or other job search material to someone whose name you do not know.
+This might happen at many points in your job search.
+For example, you might be sending a cover letter, letter of recommendation, or other job search materials to someone whose name you do not know.